I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 ch4 (resize) Client → Agent Terminal size change (JSON: {width: columns, height: rows})

-Connection endpoint:
+Connection endpoints:

 # New connection